Boone Dam recreation area reopens in time for Memorial Day

 Local government and utility leaders joined with officials from the Tennessee Valley Authority on Wednesday to ceremoniously reopen the popular swimming and recreational area near Boone Dam in time for the long Memorial Day Weekend.

 It and related public facilities on Boone Lake have been closed for nearly seven years while work was done to repair seepage that TVA inspectors found at the dam in 2014.
-The discovery resulted in a $326 million project that began in 2015 to construct a composite seepage barrier that was created in several phases.
+The discovery resulted in a $326 million project that began in 2015 to build a composite seepage barrier in several phases.

-With work on those repairs now complete, TVA officials held a ribbon-cutting ceremony at Boone Dam to mark the reopening of recreational facilities at the site.
+With those repairs now complete, TVA officials held a ribbon-cutting ceremony at Boone Dam to mark the reopening of recreational facilities at the site.

 “After seven years of hard work, perseverance and patience, Boone Dam is back,” Bert Robinson, TVA’s director of government and community relations, told the crowd.